JOURNAL OF GENTRY GENEALOGY

 1807Jun 20Bk(A-190)

-Deed from John McDonnald of Overton Co. to Jesse Gentry same County, for $100, tract of land in Overton Co. on Lick Creek branch of Wolf R. beginning at an elm ...until it strikes Polk's NE corner.
+Deed from John McDonnald of Overton Co. to Jesse Gentry same County, for $100, tract of land in Overton Co. on Lick Creek branch of Wolf R. [this is roughly a mile south of the Kentucky border in present Pickett County] beginning at an elm ...until it strikes Polk's NE corner.
 Reg'd 30 Jul 1807.

 [Greene County formed in 1783 from Washington Co.
 Covered roughly almost entire eastern boundary of TN with NC.]
 Marriages listed sequentially by date, taken from original licenses and bonds in County Court Office of Greeneville, TN.